 Our age ranges are designed to accommodate each child’s developmental level, and best nurture the relationships formed within each group of children.
 For the majority of our camps, children are elementary school aged.

 Spring Break Workshops

 Real Artists.
 Real Fun.

 Philbrook offers a unique opportunity for children ages 5-12 to work with acclaimed working local and regional artists from a variety of fields and disciplines.
-Move beyond lanyards and popsicle sticks, give the children in your life an unforgettable fall break experience exploring ideas, getting messy, and making art with real artists.
+Move beyond lanyards and popsicle sticks, give the children in your life an unforgettable spring break experience exploring ideas, getting messy, and making art with real artists.

 - After purchasing a Workshop please use this form to Register your student.